Landlord & Tenant Lawyers – Legal Advice for Buy To Let Landlords, Freeholders and Investors

 In our opinion, far too many landlords make unnecessary mistakes by going without specialist legal advice.

-Don’t rely on an agreement downloaded from the Internet or borrow from a friend without getting it checked by a solicitor to see if it’s right for your particular circumstances.
+Don’t rely on an agreement downloaded from the Internet or borrow from a friend without getting it checked by a lawyer to see if it’s right for your particular circumstances.
 Cutting corners and relying on DIY legal documentation is becoming an increasing source of problems for landlord.

 Getting these type of documents or the procedure wrong, can prove very expensive indeed.
 And what’s more, it’s largely unnecessary.